 MongoDB Atlas gives you access to all of MongoDB's core features of the database, including:

-The latest feature set: MongoDB Atlas is built on MongoDB 3.2, Community Server, with automatic patching and single-click upgrades.
+The latest feature set: MongoDB Atlas supports the two latest versions of MongoDB, Community Server, with automatic patching and single-click upgrades.

 High performance: The MongoDB WiredTiger storage engine with compression and fine-grained concurrency control ensures that you can meet your most demanding SLAs.

 Scalability: One-click, automated sharding for scale out, and zero-downtime scale up to larger instance types.
 You can provision TBs of database storage, all on high performance SSDs with dedicated I/O bandwidth.

 Monitoring & alerts: Instant visibility into the database and hardware metrics that matter, so you stay ahead of any issues that could impact performance and user experience.